Diffusion-Based Approximate MPC: Fast and Consistent Imitation of Multi-Modal Action Distributions: Acknowledgments

 \subsubsection{Feasibility Analysis}

 Thus far, tracking performance, mode consistency, and smoothness have been of significant concern.
-In this section, we analyze constraint satisfaction in the presence of non-convex constraints, in particular due to a spherical obstacle in the task space. \Cref{fig:penetration_err_cdf} shows the \textit{cumulative distribution of the obstacle penetration}.
+In this section, we analyze constraint satisfaction in the presence of non-convex constraints by adding a spherical obstacle ($\diameter40$ \si{\centi\meter}) in the center of the right arm's task space. \Cref{fig:penetration_err_cdf} shows the \textit{cumulative distribution of the obstacle penetration}.
 The \ac{LSM} cannot model the non-convex constraint, thus showing poor constraint satisfaction. \ac{DDPM} with 5 and 40 denoising steps show similar distributions in open and closed loop, with high density near the $0\%$ penetration (surface), demonstrating once more the advantage over \ac{LSM} and suggesting that five denoising steps suffice for this approximate \ac{MPC} application.\looseness=-1